Major Coxson

-Coxson was murdered in his home in Cherry Hill, New Jersey on June 8, 1973.
-The police theorized that the Philadelphia Black Mafia killed him for his failure to broker a heroin deal with the New York Mafia.
+Coxson was murdered at his home in Cherry Hill, New Jersey, in 1973 which the police theorized that the Philadelphia Black Mafia killed him for his failure to broker a heroin deal with the New York Mafia.

 Early life and education

-Coxson was born to Israel and Maybell Coxson in Fairbank, Pennsylvania.
-He attended Benjamin Franklin High School in Philadelphia, Pennsylvania.
-As a teenager, he worked at shoeshine stands and car washes.
-He invested the money in used car lots, car dealerships and other enterprises.
-He was drafted in 1946 during the 1940 to 1947 World War II drafting.
+Major Benjamin Coxson was born in 1929 in Fairbank, Pennsylvania, to Israel and Maybell Coxson.
+He attended Benjamin Franklin High School in Philadelphia.
+As a teenager he worked at shoeshine stands and car washes, investing the money in used car lots, car dealerships and other enterprises.
+Coxson was drafted into the military in 1946.

 Career

-Coxson co-owned a nightclub in Center City Philadelphia with civil rights activist Stanley Branche named the Rolls Royce Lounge.
-Coxson operated as a drug kingpin while running the nightclub.

-He was arrested 17 times and convicted 10 on fraud and larceny charges.
-He served 22 months in a federal prison in Lewisburg, Pennsylvania for his involvement in an interstate car theft ring.
-He was an associate of Angelo Bruno, the mafia boss of the Philadelphia crime family.
-Coxson was the Black Mafia's narcotic connection, he received high grade heroin from the notorious East Coast drug trafficker Frank Matthews.

-He was involved in the establishment of dummy corporations for money laundering, credit card fraud and extortion.
+Coxson co-owned a nightclub named the Rolls Royce Lounge in Center City Philadelphia with civil rights activist Stanley Branche.
+While running the nightclub, Coxson was deeply involved in organized crime and operated as a drug kingpin.
+Coxson was arrested 17 times and convicted 10 times on fraud and larceny charges.
+He served 22 months in a federal prison in Lewisburg, Pennsylvania, for his involvement in an interstate car theft ring.
+Coxson was involved in the establishment of dummy corporations for money laundering, credit card fraud and extortion.
 Companies such as Crescent Furniture Company, Pyramid Enterprises, Barry Goldstein Agency and Fairmount Foods drew checks that were made payable to Elijah Muhammad's Mosque No. 12 in Philadelphia.

-He was a close friend and neighbor of Muhammad Ali when he lived in Cherry Hill, New Jersey.
+Coxson was a close friend and neighbor of Muhammad Ali when he lived in Cherry Hill, New Jersey.
 They met in 1968 when Ali spoke at a fundraiser for a neighborhood organization called the Black Coalition of which Coxson was a board member.
 In 1970, after Muhammad Ali defeated Jerry Quarry in the ring, he grabbed the microphone from Howard Cosell and declared: "I dedicate this win to Major Coxson, the future mayor of Camden, New Jersey."

-In 1972, Coxson ran for mayor of Camden, New Jersey, but lost to Angelo Errichetti.
+In 1972, Coxson ran for mayor of Camden, but lost to Angelo Errichetti.
 When questioned during the campaign about his criminal record, Coxson replied:

+Coxson was an associate of Angelo Bruno, the boss of the Philadelphia crime family, and acted as a broker between African-American and Italian-American crime syndicates in Philadelphia.
+Coxson was the Black Mafia's narcotic connection, he received high grade heroin from the notorious East Coast drug trafficker Frank Matthews.